 More pronounced scoliotic curvatures will transmit more stress through the sides of the intervertebral disc tissue, placing inordinate force on the outer disc wall and inciting the nucleus to impose pressure against these weakened locations of the annulus fibrosus.
 Therefore, it is concluded that patients with severe curvatures, particularly those occurring over fewer vertebral bones, are at heightened risk of experiencing herniations in adjacent intervertebral tissues.

-Does Scoliosis Cause Herniated Discs and What Can be Done?
+Does Scoliosis Cause Disc Problems and What Can be Done?

 It is vital for readers to remember a crucial fact about intervertebral herniations: Most herniations are not painful, nor are they pathological.
 Just because a scoliosis patient develops a herniated disc, or several, does not mean that these disc abnormalities will produce any symptoms now or ever.
 It is important to know that the potential is there for the discs to become symptomatic due to the following factors: